JaredTPonting/ToDoList/README.md

 # ToDoList
-simple to do list project to inspire me to learn javascript
+simple to do list project to inspire me to learn javascript/html/css